top of page

 Cover Adaptive Kayaking for Rehab & Recovery Guide.jpg

-A practical, real-world guide for clinicians helping patients return to kayaking safely after injury, disability or mobility limitations.
+A practical, real-world guide for clinicians helping clients return to kayaking safely after injury, disability or mobility limitations.

 Adaptive Kayaking for Rehab & Recovery: